djordjepmihajlovic/webdev/README.md

 # webdev

-Web dev of personal website
+Web dev of personal website using HTML, CSS and JavaScript.
+A place to compile projects, CV, other interests.